programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 ## How to Read a nanDECK Script that Generates a Deck of Cards

-The fact that a deck of _Timeline_ cards can be generated with only twelve lines of script is a real testament to the power ofnanDECK.
+The fact that a deck of _Timeline_ cards can be generated with only twelve lines of script is a real testament to the power of nanDECK.

 {% include figure.html filename="or-en-designing-a-timeline-tabletop-simulator-2.png" alt="A screenshot of the main interface window of nanDECK Version 1.27.
 In the center pane are 12 lines of instruction in red, blue, green, and black type.
 In the bottom pane is a log of actions recently made by the software.
 In the right-side pane is the preview of a card from the generated deck." caption="Figure 2.
 A screenshot of nanDECK with twelve lines of instruction used to generate a deck of _Timeline_ cards." %}